Skip to main content

 3. Viewing the articles immediately

-In your results list, you can view the article immediately on your computer by clicking on the access option and selecting "PDF", "Online Full Text" or "Check SFX for full text!"
+In your results list, you can view the article immediately on your browser by clicking on the access option and selecting "PDF", "Online Full Text" or "Check SFX for full text!"

 Some results have "Access now (PDF)" as the only option.
 You can also click on this to get access to the article.